 The panel referred to the title of the book by the late Prof. Waldemar Paruch.
 The conversation was an attempt to answer, among other things, the question of idealism in politics, the place of values in politics, especially in interstate relations, and the relationship between values and power, political power.
 The debate was attended by former Prime Minister Jaroslaw Kaczynski, MEP Prof. Ryszard Legutko and Editor Bronislaw Wildstein.
 The panel was moderated by Zdzislaw Krasnodębski, MEP.

 - Our values stem from the Christian tradition.
 At the same time, it is a freedom tradition referring to individual freedom and community freedom.
 I am on the side of political realism.
 This in no way means a rejection of values.
 Political realism refers to goals and methods, but there is an axiological coefficient everywhere - first of all, goals are defined based on values.
-I am deeply convinced that the Polish tradition is republican in nature, and that one of the great mistakes that everyone, including us at the beginning of the new times, made was to reject the possibility of transforming something very real, that is, the Solidarity tradition, very fresh, alive, into a fully mature republican idea," Jaroslaw Kaczynski said.
+I am deeply convinced that the Polish tradition is republican in nature, and that one of the great mistakes that everyone, including us at the beginning of the new times, made was to reject the possibility of transforming something very real, namely the Solidarity tradition, very fresh, alive, into a fully mature republican idea," Jaroslaw Kaczynski said.
 Referring to the issue of security and the war in Ukraine, the Law and Justice leader stressed that Poland today is "almost a frontline country." - One should also realize that this situation probably won't change for some time, and that we are at a moment which, if one refers to all sorts of historical analogies, can be a moment of great change.
 It is necessary to make Ukraine win the war and that this will be the leaven of another, even greater victory, which is really needed by humanity," the former prime minister noted.

 In turn, MEP Ryszard Legutko noted that political idealism is very strong in the modern world. - It seems false, erroneous, but it is there.
 It poses a threat in the modern world," he said. - We live in a world that is hypocritical, a world of deceitful language that has entered the media, mass culture, academic creativity, he lamented.